Skip to main content

 Each CI job runs inside an ephemeral CloudHypervisor microVM.
 Independent jobs (no needs: dependency between them) run in parallel, each in its own VM.
 The number of concurrent VMs is auto-detected from host RAM or set via VM_MAX_PARALLEL.

-The workspace is shared bidirectionally via virtiofs — the host clones the repo, and the VM sees it at /workspace.
+The workspace is shared bidirectionally via virtiofs.
+The host clones the repo, and the VM sees it at /workspace.
 Networking uses a TAP device attached to a Linux bridge (br0) with NAT, giving VMs full internet access for downloading dependencies.

 Expression Engine